 Incidentally, the cult also believes that members who act out in any of the ways listed above and are captured by authorities have “left the surrounding” and no longer serve or are affiliated with the church’s message.
 They often advise members who are exposed to begin to discredit themselves in any way possible.

 1 Shangdong Conspiracy Theory

 According to the interviews conducted by Human Rights Without Frontiers, the cult often contradicts the many statements Zhang Lidong made in an interview with the police and media.
-The cult members also believe that the “Red Dragon” was quick to make the link to the church stick, such as by planting Church of Almighty God books at Zhang’s house.
-The also believe the government twisted his words because he exerts the power of “almighty God” but never comes out and says he is a member of the church.
+The cult members also believe that the “Red Dragon” was quick to link the church stick, such as by planting Church of Almighty God books at Zhang’s house.
+They also believe the government twisted his words because he exerts the power of “almighty God” but never comes out and says he is a member of the church.

 In addition, individuals within the organization say there are many ways to tell if someone is part of their organization because of fundamental beliefs and principles that need to align, along with recommendations from other members to be considered a member.
-In the church’s eye, Zhang Lidong’s acts were that of a lone wolf, not of the organization.
+In the church’s eye, Zhang Lidong’s acts were that of a lone wolf, not the organization.